Dodworth: Transport

 Proximity to the M1 Junction 37 means that Dodworth has a high proportion of commuters to Sheffield and Leeds.
 It also has easy access to Manchester along the A628 through Woodhead.
 Many people also work in Barnsley town centre, 3 mi away.

 Dodworth railway station, on the Huddersfield to Sheffield line, provides access to Barnsley centre, Sheffield, Leeds and other nearby towns and cities.

 There are two leading bus companies operating through Dodworth: Stagecoach and Tates.
 Recently there have been changes to service routes in the village, diverting buses from the main road to less populated areas.

 The new road system linking the motorway junction to the A628 towards Silkstone and Manchester, has bypassed what was once a busy thoroughfare, producing a much quieter and sought-after retreat for villagers.

-Amenities

-Dodworth has three hotels.
-Brooklands Hotel (formerly Brooklands Motel), Ramada Encore and the Fairway Inn.
-Brooklands has been re-built by the Brook Group.
-It contains a restaurant, which stands on the site of the former restaurants that invented the Barnsley Chop, lounge bar, club and an on-site Bannatyne's health club.

-Village pubs include the Travellers' Inn on Green Road, the Thornely Arms on High Street.
-There is also Dodworth Central Social Club and Gilroyd Social Club.
-Recent pubs to be built are the Fairway (formerly the Bluebell) & Dodworth Valley.

-In July 2007 the Station Inn closed for refurbishment, and re-opened as an out-of-town wine bar.
-The Pheasant Inn was demolished in 2007 and is due to become residential housing.
-The Miners' Inn closed about 2003 and was converted to a children's nursery.
-The former Horse and Jockey has become an Indian restaurant.

-Dodworth has two Indian restaurants, a Chinese take-away and two award-winning fish and chip shops.
-There is a Central England Co-operative supermarket on High Street, and a post office which includes a pharmacy, doctor's surgery and a beauty salon.
-Further shops specialise in music, shoes, crafts and hobbies and jewellery.
-There is also a sandwich outlet, café and a hairdresser's.

-The Miners' Welfare has bowling greens, two football pitches, a cricket field and a rugby pitch.
-It is the home of the award-winning Dodworth Colliery M.W.
-Brass Band.
-Dodworth ARLFC compete in the Pennine Division One and won the Southwest Yorkshire Cup in the 2007–08 season.

 Education

 Dodworth has two primary schools, Keresforth Primary School and Dodworth St John the Baptist CofE Primary Academy.
 Dodworth St John (formerly Dodworth Junior School) amalgamated with Dodworth CofE Infant School in 2002.

 Local secondary schools are Horizon Community College on Dodworth Road, and Penistone Grammar School in nearby Penistone.

 Dodworth Branch Library is situated on High Street next to the war memorial.
 It functions as a local library, and provides internet access and 'Study Support' for local children.